 As a result, a breed of larger marketing services agency has emerged.
 This resembles the traditional advertising agency in many ways, such as global scale and creativity, but tends to specialise in a more direct form of marketing which engages the target audience not as part of a mass market (as with television advertising) but on a more individual level, often through direct contact, now primarily via digital channels, but also by mail, in a store at point of purchase, or at a sponsored event.
 Examples include Wunderman, Rapp and others.
 Sometimes, these agencies also offer all the above-the-line skills of the traditional advertising agency as well, in which case, they are often known as integrated agencies, or sometimes through-the-line agencies.
 (See here for major marketing services agencies).

 However, just as common is a less creatively oriented form of agency whose main speciality is more workmanlike customer relationship management (or CRM) in areas such as list and lead management, telesales, data analysis and number crunching.
-These agencies, such as Epsilon, Acxiom or Experian, have begun to establish a considerable hold on the industry as a result of the sheer quantity of customer information they control.
+These agencies, such as Epsilon or Acxiom, have begun to establish a considerable hold on the industry as a result of the sheer quantity of customer information they control.
 However, new laws introduced in Europe in 2018 have regulated the trading of such data, creating major limitations on the activities of such standalone data agencies.
 As a result, both Epsilon and Acxiom have been acquired by holding companies, in theri case Publicis and Interpublic respectively.

 How do agencies get paid?